IceandFire04/IceandFire04/README.md

 ## Hi!
 I'm IceandFire04, and I like playing video games among other real-life things.
 I like programming, art, swimming, and music composing.

-My favorite games are Plants vs. Zombies, Terraria (Calamity also), Doom and every now and then Geometry Dash.
+My favorite games are Plants vs. Zombies, Terraria (Calamity also), Doom, Sea of Thieves and osu.
 I mostly learn how to code from modding, mainly from the games mentioned.

 ### Languages I'm Learning